-Since 2014, Detention Action has been running the Community Support Project (CSP), an alternative to detention pilot scheme that works with young men who have experienced or are at risk of long-term detention.
-The participants in the project are all aged 18-30 and have significant barriers to removal.
-They have each been detained for periods ranging from three months to four years, following the completion of prison sentences.
+Since 2014, Detention Action has been running the Community Support Project (CSP), an alternative to detention pilot scheme that works with males who have experienced or are at risk of long-term detention.
+The participants in the project all have significant barriers to removal and begin working with the CSP up to three months before their release from prison.

 The CSP has shown that, when case management principles are followed, alternatives can work for even the most complex situations: people with previous convictions and barriers to removal.

 - 93% of CSP participants have not re-offended since joining the project.
 This figure compares to the fact that around half of all people leaving prison reoffend within 12 months.